DariaMonet/DariaMonet/README.md

 👩🏻‍💻  - Hi, I’m Daria, a Web developer and product designer who loves to learn, create and explore.
 When I'm not coding, you can find me designing graphics, planning get-togethers, travelling the world, scribling my ideas, or making my favorite dishes.

-👀  - I’m interested in Web Development and UX Desigm
+👀  - I’m interested in Web Development and UX Design : I love to build aesthetic websites.

 👩🏻‍🎓  -  BS Degree - Business Management // Master Degree - Computer Science